-While sympathising with views of local people against change of a rural landscape to fields of solar panels, the Society is aware that retaining the view or the experience of a more natural environment is rarely a 'material planning consideration' with any weight to prevent such a development, therefore, the Society's work is most likely to focus on gaining equestrian access from the development, and mitigation of its effect on existing bridleways or byways.
+While sympathising with views of local people against change of a rural landscape to fields of solar panels, the Society is aware that retaining the view or the experience of a more natural environment is unlikely to be a 'material planning consideration' with any weight to prevent a development.
+The Society's work therefore will focus on gains for equestrian access, and mitigation of the development on existing bridleways or byways, during construction as well as in the completed project.